kebman/mail-the-parents/README.md

 ## Files Needed

 To run the code, you'll of course need the Perl script itself.
-Additionally you also need three CSV files, so called 'comma separated lits' with ID's, names and addresses.
+Additionally you also need three CSV files, so called 'comma separated lists' with ID's, names and addresses.

 *Note: While such lists are usually separated each entry with a comma, in the code herein all entries are separated with a semi-colon instead.
 The reason for this is becayse commas are already used in the lists for other purposes, and also because the semi-colon i smuch less common than commas.*